0x80/isolate-package/README.md

 Run `npx isolate-package isolate` from the monorepo package you would like to isolate.

-## Introduction

-Isolate a monorepo workspace package to form a self-contained deployable package that includes internal dependencies and a compatible lockfile.
-The internal packages structure is preserved.
-Code is not bundled.

 ## Features

-- Isolates a monorepo package with its internal dependencies to form a self-contained deployable directory.
+- Isolate a monorepo workspace package to form a self-contained package that includes internal dependencies and an adapted lockfile for deterministic deployments.
-- Generates an isolated / pruned lockfile based on the existing monorepo lockfile.
-See [lockfiles](#lockfiles) for more information.
+- Preserve packages file structure, without code bundling
+- Should work with any package manager, and tested with NPM, PNPM, and Yarn (both classic and modern)
-- Zero-config for the vast majority of use-cases, with no manual steps involved.
+- Zero-config for the vast majority of use-cases
-- Support for PNPM, NPM and Yarn.
-- Compatible with the Firebase tools CLI, incl 1st and 2nd gen Firebase functions.
-- Isolates internal workspace dependencies recursively.
-If package A depends on internal package B which depends on internal package C, all of them will be included.
+- Isolates dependencies recursively.
+If package A depends on internal package B which depends on internal package C, all of them will be included
+- Optionally force output to use NPM with matching versions
-- Optionally include devDependencies in the isolated output.
+- Optionally include devDependencies in the isolated output
+- Optionally pick or omit scripts from the manifest
+- Compatible with the Firebase tools CLI, including 1st and 2nd generation Firebase Functions

 ## Motivation